 Placement Exams are an essential part of the orientation process and ensure proper placements into academic classes.
-There are two placement exams that students may take as part of the orientation process: Math Placement Exam and Foreign Language Placement Exam.
+There are two placement exams that students may take as part of the orientation process: Math Placement Exam and Foreign Language Assessment.

 Math Placement Exam